In the Seventies and Eighties

 Clock Trade Enterprises

-Today Mr. Terwilliger operates The Horolovar Company, largest supplier in the world of various repair aids for 400-Day Clock repairmen, and Clock Trade Enterprises, a subsidiary company, involved with other horological activities, including publishing and distributing horological books.
+At the time of his death in February 1988 Charles Terwilliger operated The Horolovar Company, largest supplier in the world of various repair aids for 400-Day Clock repairmen; and Clock Trade Enterprises, a subsidiary company, involved with other horological activities, including publishing and distributing horological books.